Dhakiyarr Wirrpanda

 Dhakiyarr Wirrpanda or Tuckiar (c.
 1900 – c.
-1934) was a Dhay'yi and Yolngu man and a leader of his people from the Northern Territory of Australia.

-In 1934 he was charged with the murder of Albert McColl, a police constable, at Woodah Island (Guwanŋarripa) and was sentenced to death by the Supreme Court of the Northern Territory and this sentence was then quashed by the High Court of Australia which found this to be a serious miscarriage of justice.
+1934) was a Yolngu man and a leader of the Dhudi-Djapu clan from the Blue Mud Bay region in the Northern Territory of Australia.
+In 1934 he was charged with the murder of Albert McColl, a police constable, at Woodah Island (Guwanŋarripa) and was sentenced to death by the Supreme Court of the Northern Territory.
+His sentence was later quashed by the High Court of Australia in the case known as Tuckiar v The King, which found this to be a serious miscarriage of justice.
 Wirrpanda then disappeared within days of his release and foul play is suspected.

-Life in the Northern Territory
+Life

-Wirrpanda was born near Blue Mud Bay, which is also known as Caledon Bay, in north-east Arnhem Land around the early 1900s.
+Dhakiyarr Wirrpanda, also known as Tuckiar, was born near Blue Mud Bay, 60 mi south of Caledon Bay, in north-east Arnhem Land around the early 1900s.
 He spoke the Dhuwal language and received a traditional education from his people and went on to have three wives with only one, Djaparri (Japari/Yapparti) being identified in written records.

+Conviction and aftermath

+Background

-Wirrpand first came to the interest of Europeans after the killing of a Japanese trepanging crew at Caledon Bay in September of 1932 which became a part of what is known as the Caledon Bay crisis.
-After the deaths a party of police, led my mounted constable Ted Morey, came across Wirrpanda and Djaparri on Woodah Island (Guwanŋarripa) and the pair were separated.
-When Wirrpanda attempted to contact his wife the police constable, Albert McColl, shot at him and the pistol misfired.
-In response Wirrpanda threw a spear which killed him.
-A witness later stated that McColl had sexually assaulted his wife.
+In September 1932 five Japanese trepanging crew were killed at Caledon Bay, an event known as the Caledon Bay crisis.
+After the deaths, a party of police led my mounted constable Ted Morey were commissioned to investigate the circumstances.
+As part of this investigation the police party ended up at Woodah Island (Guwanŋarripa), some 100km to the south of Caledon Bay.
+The reason why the police went to Guwaŋarripa to investigate events at Caledon Bay is unclear.
+However, as Mulkun Wirrpanda recounted in the film Dhakiyarr vs the King the police officer Albert McColl chained himself to Mulkun's mother, Djaparri, a wife of Dhakiyarr Wirrpanda.
+McColl also shot at Wirrpanda and the pistol misfired.

+Mulkun described how Dhakiyarr returned from a hunting trip to find his wife chained to McColl and, as a result Dhakiyarr motioned to his wife to move away from the policeman in order to give him some room to throw his spear.
+Dhakiyarr then threw his spear and killed McColl, releasing his wife Djaparri.